bepsik777/shopping-cart/README.md

-Welcom to my a mock shopping cart!
+Welcom to my mock shopping cart!

 This is a project from theodinproject.com [https://www.theodinproject.com/lessons/node-path-react-new-shopping-cart]